 - Check for excessive blue, white or black smoke from the exhaust, these are warning signs that something BIG may need fixing.

-- Turn the wheel either way and listen out for loud noises, bumps and knocking.
+- Turn the wheel either way and listen out for loud noises, bumps and knocks.

 - Test the air conditioning; open all the vents and use every setting on the heater and cooling system.